element-hq/swift-ogg/README.md

 # Licence
 Portions of the swift-ogg library contain code derived from [watson-developer-cloud/swift-sdk](https://github.com/watson-developer-cloud/swift-sdk) under the Apache License 2.0

-This project makes use of [opus-swift](https://github.com/ybrid/opus-swift) and [ogg-swift](https://github.com/ybrid/ogg-swift) which package the source code of libopus and libogg as platform independend XCFrameworks.
+This project makes use of [opus-swift](https://github.com/vector-im/opus-swift) and [ogg-swift](https://github.com/vector-im/ogg-swift.git) which package the source code of libopus and libogg as platform independent XCFrameworks.
 These two projects are under the MIT licence while the underlying libopus and libogg library source themselves are included under the BSD Licence described [here](https://opus-codec.org/license/)